^

 Thyroid cyst in adolescents

-• Ultrasound gland.
+• Ultrasound of the gland.

-• TAPB - fine needle aspiration biopsy.
+• FNAB – fine needle aspiration biopsy.

 • Blood test for TSH.

-Thyroid cyst and pregnancy
+Thyroid Cyst and Pregnancy

-• Lack of iodine salts.
+• Deficiency of iodine salts.

 • Inflammatory processes in the gland, thyroiditis.